 Ceiling Fans

-Which Ceiling Fan Direction for Summer & Winter
+Ceiling Fan Direction for Summer & Winter: Best Practices

-During summer, the ceiling fan blades should rotate counterclockwise to push air towards the ground.
-They should turn in a clockwise direction to circulate warmer air trapped near the ceiling in winter.
-There is a small switch on the side of the motor housing to change the spin direction.
-Some newer ceiling fans can be changed by remote control.
+During the summer, make sure the ceiling fan blades turn counterclockwise.
+This helps push air down.
+In winter, they should turn clockwise to move warm air from the ceiling.
+A small switch on the side of the motor housing changes the spin direction.
+You can change some newer ceiling fans by remote control.

 Counterclockwise Spin = Forward = Summer Mode.
 The switch should be in the down position.